Killing of Abdel Fattah al-Sharif: Investigation and trial

 David Shapira, another superior of Azaria who was present at the scene, testified on 12 July that Azaria never mentioned a bomb threat and only stated his fear of the knife next to the stabber.
 Shapira further stated that when he asked Azaria after the shooting about why he didn't kick away the knife, he responded that he felt threatened.
 Shapira stated that he then told Azaria that he didn't believe him and Azaria fell silent.

 On 24 July, Azaria was cross-examined for the first time by the prosecution.
-Azaria claimed that he shot al-Sharif when he started moving as he feared he might detonate an explosive device or would try to reach the knife near him.
-On 25 July, Azaria admitted that the knife was not near al-Sharif, contradicting his earlier claim that it was.
-He also claimed that Tom Naaman had lied and stated Shapira was only involved second-hand.
+Azaria stated that he shot al-Sharif when he started moving as he feared he might detonate an explosive device or would try to reach the knife near him.
+On 25 July, Azaria stated that the knife was not near al-Sharif, contradicting his earlier statement that it was.
+He also said that Tom Naaman had lied, stating Shapira was only involved second-hand.

-On 26 July, the final day of the cross-examination, Azaria denied that his motive for shooting al-Sharif was revenge and claimed that Shapira was lying.
+On 26 July, the final day of the cross-examination, Azaria denied that his motive for shooting al-Sharif was revenge and that Shapira was lying.
 He said that the reason he shot al-Sharif was that people were shouting that al-Sharif had a bomb on him and that al-Sharif made him suspicious.
 Later in the evening, when questioned by the judges about why he didn't shoot earlier if he thought al-Sharif posed a danger to others, he replied that he didn't know.
 He also dismissed the videos submitted as evidence.

 On 23 August, senior IDF Reserves officers Uzi Dayan, Shmuel Zakai and Dan Bitton, who were set to testify on Azaria's behalf, submitted their declarations to the court, which were subsequently leaked to the public.
 Dayan stated that the investigation against Azaria was unjustified and that the command as well as the management of the scene should be blamed.
 Zakai stated that the pictures of the incident certified that the prosecution was in error, and that Azaria acted out of a reasonable concern that al-Sharif may have been carrying a bomb.
 He blamed IDF command for the incident, asserting that they acted contrary to instructions.
-He also criticized Defense Minister Moshe Ya'alon, IDF Chief of Staff, IDF Spokesperson as well as the Senior Command for their behavior after the incident, claiming it destroyed any chance of Azaria receiving a fair trial.
+He also criticized Defense Minister Moshe Ya'alon, IDF Chief of Staff, IDF Spokesperson as well as the Senior Command for their behavior after the incident, arguing that it destroyed any chance of Azaria receiving a fair trial.
 Dan Bitton criticized officers at the scene of the incident and argued that a "wrong verdict" will lead to a situation in which no soldier will be able to shoot to save lives.
-Azaria's legal team criticized the leak of their declarations, claiming it was done to prevent them from testifying for Azaria.
+Azaria's legal team criticized the leak of their declarations and that it was done to prevent them from testifying for Azaria.